-Organizations in healthcare, government, and finance are undergoing major transformations, and the way they engage with their customers is evolving.
+Healthcare, government, and finance organizations are undergoing major transformations, and how they engage with their customers is evolving.
 On the one hand, the need for collaboration intensifies.
 On the other hand, strong legislative regulations are in place to uphold.

-In this article, we outline the specific data security and privacy context in which the organizations in highly-regulated industries operate.
+This article outlines the specific data security and privacy context in which organizations in highly-regulated industries operate.

 How can the security standards in these industries be met while enabling the best digital collaboration practices to provide exceptional customer experience?

 Government: the need for secure inter-agency and citizen communication

 Governmental agencies have always had to comply with the highest security standards in their operations.
 In Europe, the stakes were raised with the introduction of GDPR and the enactment of the US CLOUD Act.
 In the US, governmental agencies also need to consider FedRAMP suggestions.

 Outside of high-security standards, government agencies are often motivated to increase their efficiency, meaning more inter-agency collaboration.
 Since agencies work independently, they often use different systems and digital tools, making communication more complex.

 Moreover, the government is increasingly turning to digital communication solutions to expand access to services and increase efficiency.
 Failing to meet citizens’ needs in this area could lead to deteriorated trust.